 As discussed earlier, all forms of surgery carry a certain degree of risk for adverse effects and complications.
-Problems can be related to the surgical component of LASIK or the healing component.
-Most surgical problems are related to the creation of the corneal flap using the microkeratome and most healing problems develop within the first month following LASIK.
+Problems can be related to the surgical component of PRK or the healing component.
+Most surgical problems are related to the preparation of the corneal surface for laser, and most healing problems develop within the first 3 months following PRK.
 Most complications improve or resolve within 6 - 12 months or with retreatment, but some surgical or healing complications may result in permanent visual blurring, glare, discomfort or need for corrective contact lenses.
-The risk of a severe complication is not only dependent upon the functioning of the microkeratome, blade and surgical technique, but upon a number of other factors including the prescription, orbital structure, cornea shape, and healing characteristics of the individual treated.
-In general, there is a small risk in the range of 1 - 5 % of experiencing a complication and a very small risk, probably less than 1 in 5000, of a severe sight-threatening complication.
+The risk of a severe complication is not only dependent upon surgical technique but upon a number of other factors including the prescription, orbital structure, cornea shape, and healing characteristics of the individual treated.
+In general, there is a small risk in the range of 1-5 % of experiencing a complication and a very small risk, less than 1%, of a severe sight-threatening complication.
 Please read this section carefully for a better understanding and initial below

-The risks of LASIK revolve around 6 primary areas:
+The risks of PRK revolve around 5 primary areas:

 - 1. Post-operative Side Effects, Adverse Effects and Complications

 - 2. Refractive Complications

-- 3. Corneal Flap Complications

-- 4. Corneal Healing Complications
+- 3. Corneal Healing Complications

-- 5. Corneal Ectasia
+- 4. Corneal Ectasia

-- 6. Other Miscellaneous Complications
+- 5. Other Miscellaneous Complications

 - 1. Post-operative Side Effects, Adverse Effects and Complications

 There are several adverse effects which may be encountered early in the post-operative period, which include foreign body sensation, pain or discomfort, sensitivity to bright lights, blurred vision, dryness of the eyes, tearing and fluctuation in vision.
-Persistent pain is uncommon following LASIK and may indicate a disturbance of the epithelial protective layer, displacement of the corneal flap or possible infection and should be evaluated promptly by your doctor.
-Corneal infection following LASIK is rare but very serious and can potentially result in corneal scarring requiring a corneal transplant and in very severe cases, infections can even result in blindness.
-Corneal inflammation can also be produced from medication or healing reactions, which may be allergic, toxic or immune in nature.

-Diffuse interface keratits (also known as Sand of the Sahara) is the most important inflammatory reaction and can produce corneal hazing, blurred vision, farsightedness, or astigmatism that may result in permanent corneal irregularities.
-Treatment may involve topical steroids or further surgery and may or may not restore vision fully.
-The most common long-term side effect is dryness of the eyes, which often precedes LASIK but may be exacerbated.
-The most important long-term side effects are night glare, starbursts, haloes or simply reduced visual quality under low light conditions.
+Some degree of pain is common for the first 1 - 3 days following PRK, but is usually able to be managed effectively.
+However, progressively worsening pain may indicate a serious healing problem or possible infection and should be evaluated promptly by your doctor.
+Corneal infection following PRK is rare but very serious and can potentially result in corneal scarring requiring a corneal transplant and in very severe cases, infections can even result in blindness.
+Sterile corneal inflammation can sometimes develop, possibly causing corneal scarring and blurred vision.
+Treatment may involve topical steroids, other drops, or further surgery and may or may not restore vision fully.
+The most important long-term side effects are night glare, starbursts, haloes or simply reduced visual quality especially under low light conditions.
 It is very common to have night glare early during the recovery course and night glare is common when only one eye has been treated.
-Night visual disturbances may be produced by the pupil size exceeding the laser treatment area.
-It is more common in nearsighted patients with severe prescriptions and large pupils.
+Night visual disturbances may be more common in nearsighted patients with severe prescriptions and large pupils.

 Some patients benefit from night driving glasses and most, but not all, patients improve substantially over 6 - 12 months.
 In a small percentage of patients night glare may be permanent and affect your night driving abilities.